Axel Werner: Atlético Madrid and loans

-On 21 June 2019, Werner one again went on loan, this time to Atlético San Luis in Mexico.
+On 21 June 2019, Werner once again went on loan, this time to Atlético San Luis in Mexico.
 After spending his first season as a backup to Carlos Felipe Rodríguez, he became the first-choice option in 2020–21 season, after his loan was extended for a further year.

 Elche

 On 1 September 2021, free agent Werner returned to Spain and its top tier, after signing a two-year contract with Elche CF. After being a third-choice behind Édgar Badía and Kiko Casilla, he was loaned to Arsenal de Sarandí back in his home country the following 31 January.

 On 30 January 2022, Werner was loaned out to Argentine club Arsenal de Sarandí until the end of 2022.
+On 15 August 2023, after spending the entire 2022–23 as a backup to Badía as the club suffered relegation, he moved to Rosario Central on a one-year loan, with a buyout clause.

 International career

 In 2013, Werner was called up to Argentina under-17s for the year's FIFA U-17 World Cup, as a backup to Augusto Batalla.
 He appeared in only one match in the tournament, a 1–4 loss against Sweden on 8 November.

 On 1 July 2016, Werner was called up for the Summer Olympics in the place of Batalla, who was impeded to play by his club, River Plate.